veegee/guv/docs/source/librarysupport.rst

 - If your application code and any library dependencies are pure-python and use only standard library components like :mod:`socket`, :mod:`time`, :mod:`os`, etc., then your code is guaranteed to be compatible with guv.
-- If your application code depends on libriares that make blocking I/O calls *from external C code* (such as is the case for many popular database drivers), then a support module must be available to make those specific libraries cooperative.
+- If your application code depends on libraries that make blocking I/O calls *from external C code* (such as is the case for many popular database drivers), then a support module must be available to make those specific libraries cooperative.
 Such modules can be found in the `guv.support